 REPRESENTATIVE RESULTS:

 To obtain the most reliable data in this approach all the possible combinations should be tested (see Figure 1).
-In parallel, positive, and negative controls should be included.
-Positive control should consist of the two proteins that are known to interact, of which one is fused with the larger fragment and the other is fused with the smaller fragment.
-Negative control ideally should consist of the two non-interacting type III membrane proteins tagged likewise.
+In parallel, positive and negative controls should be included.
+The positive control should consist of the two proteins that are known to interact, of which one is fused with the larger fragment and the other is fused with the smaller fragment.
+The negative control ideally should consist of the two non-interacting type III membrane proteins tagged likewise.
 However, establishing such a control may be challenging, as the lack of interaction of the two control proteins should be thoroughly confirmed using several alternative approaches.
-Therefore, one might employ a cytosolic protein of non-human origin that is not expected to interact with any human protein (e.g., HaloTag) as a negative control, if N- and/or C-termini of the proteins, whose interaction is to be determined, are cytoplasmically exposed as in the case here presented.
-We highly recommend an additional verification of the results obtained using this type of control by co-expression of an untagged variants of either of the proteins of interest combined with titration of the corresponding plasmids.
-If the two proteins specifically interact, an extra copy of either of them lacking the fragment should result in a specific decrease of luminescence.
+Therefore, one might employ a cytosolic protein of non-human origin that is not expected to interact with any human protein (e.g., HaloTag) as a negative control, if N- and/or C-termini of the proteins, whose interaction is to be determined, are cytoplasmically exposed as in the case presented here.
+We highly recommend an additional verification of the results obtained using this type of control by co-expression of the untagged variants of either of the proteins of interest combined with titration of the corresponding plasmids.
+If the two proteins specifically interact, an extra copy of either of them lacking the luciferase fragment should result in a specific decrease of luminescence.

 Relative luminescence units (RLU) values typical of positive and negative combinations are listed in Table 1.
 The results were obtained for the two NSTs, SLC35A2 and SLC35A3, that were shown to associate by co-immunoprecipitation and FLIM-FRET6 as well as in situ proximity ligation assay11.
 Both SLC35A2 and SLC35A3 are Golgi-resident type III membrane proteins with N- and C-termini facing the cytoplasm (Figure 1A).
 Therefore, there are eight possible tagging options and the resulting fusion proteins can be set together also in eight possible ways (Figure 1B).
 Mean RLU values corresponding to all the tested and control combinations are depicted in Figure 2A.
-Positive control is also included.
+The positive control is also included.
 An initial requirement for a selected result to be considered indicative of an interaction is that the RLU value obtained for the combination of interest is statistically significantly higher than the RLU value obtained for the corresponding control combination.
 In Figure 2A three such combinations are seen (LgBiT-SLC35A2 + SLC35A3-SmBiT, SmBiT-SLC35A2 + LgBiT-SLC35A3 and SLC35A2-SmBiT + LgBiT-SLC35A3).
 The next step in the analysis of results involves obtaining ratio values for the combinations of interest by dividing the corresponding RLU values by RLU values obtained for the respective controls.
 The results of such analysis are shown in Figure 2B.
-According to manufacturer’s suggestions, ratios between 10 and 1000 are highly indicative of specific interactions.
+According to the manufacturer’s suggestions, ratios between 10 and 1000 are highly indicative of specific interactions.
 There are two combinations that meet these criteria (SmBiT-SLC35A2 + LgBiT-SLC35A3 and SLC35A2-SmBiT + LgBiT-SLC35A3) and support the idea that SLC35A2 and SLC35A3 interact.
-However, the fact that the other six combinations are negative does not mean that there are no interactions at all between the respective fusion proteins, but rather suggest that the tagging strategy was not optimal in these cases.
+However, the fact that the other six combinations are negative does not mean that there are no interactions at all between the respective fusion proteins, but rather suggests that the tagging strategy was not optimal in these cases.
 This example shows how important it is to test all the possible combinations.